Flexible Bayesian Nonlinear Model Configuration: Applications

-For both examples (and also for Example~\ref{ap:sim.ex} dealing with simulated logic data) we utilize the BGNLM model~\eqref{themodeleq} with conditionally independent Gaussian observations and the identity link.
-We consider two different sets of non-linear transformations, $\mathcal{G}_1 = \{\text{sigmoid}(x), \sin(x), \tanh(x), \text{atan}(x), |x|^{1/3}\}$ and $\mathcal{G}_2 = \{\text{sigmoid}(x), \sin(x),\exp(-|x|),\log(|x|+1), |x|^{1/3}$, $|x|^{2.3}$, $|x|^{7/2}\}$.
+For this example (and also for the examples in Appendix~\ref{Ex:JupiterMass} dealing with a planetary-mass law and Appendix~\ref{ap:sim.ex} dealing with simulated logic data), we utilize the BGNLM model~\eqref{themodeleq} with conditionally independent Gaussian observations and the identity link.
+Two different sets of nonlinear transformations, $\mathcal{G}_1 = \{\text{sigmoid}(x), \sin(x), \cos(x)$, $\tanh(x)$, $\text{atan}(x)$, $|x|^{1/3}\}$ and $\mathcal{G}_2 = \{\text{sigmoid}(x), \sin(x),\exp(-|x|),\log(|x|+1), |x|^{1/3}$, $|x|^{2.3}$, $|x|^{7/2}\}$ are considered with a uniform $P_\mathcal{G}$ in both cases.
 We restrict the depth to $D = 5$, the local width to $L=15$ and the maximum number of features in a model to $Q=15$. $\mathcal{G}_1$ is an adaptation of the set of transformations used in the prediction examples.
-Adding $|x|^{1/3}$ results in a model space which includes a closed form expression of Kepler's 3rd law in Example \ref{Ex:Kepler}. $\mathcal{G}_2$ is a somewhat larger set where the last two functions are specifically motivated to facilitate the generation of interesting features linking the mass and luminosity of stars \citep{kuiper1938empirical,salaris2005evolution}.
-For the prior of the model structure~\eqref{eq:modelprior}, we choose $a=e^{-2 \log n}$ giving a BIC like penalty for the model complexity.
+Adding $|x|^{1/3}$ results in a model space which includes a closed form expression of Kepler's 3rd law in Example \ref{Ex:Kepler}. $\mathcal{G}_2$ is a somewhat larger set where the last two functions are specifically motivated to facilitate the generation of interesting features linking the mass and luminosity of stars \cite{kuiper1938empirical,salaris2005evolution}.
+For the prior of the model structure~\eqref{eq:modelprior}, we choose $a=e^{- \log n}$ giving a BIC like penalty for the model complexity.
 The parameter priors are specified again by~\eqref{JefPriorNormal}.
 In this case, marginal likelihoods conditional on fixed values of $\bm{\alpha}$ can be computed exactly.

 The focus in these examples is on correctly identifying important features.
+A missed feature is considered to be a more serious loss than including some extra features.
 Consequently, we are using a threshold value of $0.25$ for the feature posteriors to define positive detections.
 To evaluate the performance of algorithms, we report estimates for the power (Pow), the false discovery rate (FDR), and the expected number of false positives (FP) based on $N$ simulation runs.
 These measures are defined as follows:

-Here $\hat\gamma^i_j = \text{I}(\hat p(\gamma_j|\bm y)>0.25)$ denotes the identification of $\gamma_j$ in run $i$ of the algorithm and $j^*$ is the index of a true feature, which means a feature which is in accordance with the well known physical laws.
+Here, $\hat\gamma^l_j = \text{I}(\hat p(\gamma_j|\bm y)>0.25)$ denotes the identification of $\gamma_j$ in run $l$ of the algorithm and $j^*$ is the index of a true feature, which means a feature which is in accordance with the well known physical laws.

 \refstepcounter{Example}